ezweave/pretty-functional/chapters/two/two.md

 "Inner Observable point 1" 0 "bourbon"
 ```

-To reference the value in the "outer" stream, we hold onto it with the `outerEmission` variable.
-We now have a new "sub" stream that is still contextually bound (in terms of run time) to the parent stream, but has its own emissions as well.
+To reference the value in the "outer" `Observable`, we hold onto it with the `outerEmission` variable.
+We now have a new "inner" `Observable` that is still part of the stream kicked off by the outer `Observable`, but has it injects new emissions.
 We see this when we start "decorating" with the `drink`:

 ```bash
 "Inner Observable point 2" 0 "0 bourbon"